udacity/nd9990-c3-microservices-exercises/Classroom_Project_Instructions/Part_0_Prerequisites_and_Getting_Started.md

 # Overview - Udagram Image Filtering Microservice
 The project application, **Udagram** - an Image Filtering application, allows users to register and log into a web client, and post photos to a feed.

-This section details how to set up your local environment remote dependencies to be able to configure and run the starter project.
+This section introduces the project followed by instructions on how to set up your local environment remote dependencies to be able to configure and run the starter project.

 ## Components
 At a high level, the project has 2 main components: